Lesbos: Ottoman era

 After the Fall of Constantinople in 1453, the Gattilusi continued to rule Lesbos as tributary vassals to the Ottoman Empire, until the island was conquered by Sultan Mehmed II in September 1462.
 After the capture of Lesbos, the richer inhabitants were moved to Constantinople in order to repopulate the city, some boys and girls were taken away into imperial service, but the rest of the population remained.
 Mehmed II brought in Muslim settlers from Rumelia and Anatolia, and encouraged his Janissaries to settle there and take local wives.
 Among them was Yakub, the father of the pirate admiral Hayreddin Barbarossa.
 Named Midilli (مدللى) after its capital, Mytilene, the island became a sanjak (province) of the Eyalet of Rumelia, and after 1534 of the Eyalet of the Archipelago.
-Mytilene and Molova (the Turkish name for Molyvos/Methymna) became seats of kadis, and the cathedral of Mytilene was converted into a mosque.
-Otherwise the organization of the local Orthodox church was not altered.
+Mytilene and Molova (the Turkish name for Molyvos/Methymna) became seats of kadis.
+The cathedral of Mytilene was converted into a mosque.
+Otherwise, the organization of the local Orthodox church was not altered.

 In 1464, as part of the First Ottoman–Venetian War, the Venetians under Orsato Giustiniani occupied the fort of Agios Theodoros, but failed to capture the rest of the island, and destroyed the castle upon their withdrawal.
 Another attack occurred in 1474, when the Venetians under Pietro Mocenigo raided the island.
 During the Second Ottoman–Venetian War, a Venetian-led fleet of 200 ships besieged Mytilene, but the attack was defeated by Şehzade Korkut.
 His father, Sultan Bayezid II, then reinforced the Castle of Mytilene with artillery bastions.

 The large majority of the island's population remained Greek Christian, although there was a sizeable Muslim community, formed from both immigrants and converts; from 7.4% of households in 1488, it rose to a peak of 19.45% in 1831 before starting to decline in relative terms, reaching 14% in 1892.
-The peak of the Islamization process occurred between 1602 and 1644 The Muslims lived throughout the island.
-Relations between the two communities were generally good, and Lesbians were often bilingual in both Greek and Turkish.
+The Islamization process peaked between 1602 and 1644.
+The Muslims lived throughout the island.
+Relations between the two communities were generally good, and Lesbians were often bilingual in both Greek and Ottoman Turkish.
 During Ottoman rule, the compulsory devshirme system was implemented into the island, where the locals including Muslim landowners and the state representatives negotiated enlisting their teenagers into the Ottoman military by preventing some boys from being levied and sneaking others into the levied groups.
 For example, in the winter between 1603 and 1604, 105 boys were levied from the island and Lesvos was the only Island that the levy was implemented on the levy of this period.